jamesb93/ccl-wiki/content/posts/data-handling-for-visualisation-computational-musicology.md

 ### `entrymatcher` by [Alex Harker](https://github.com/AlexHarker/AHarker_Externals):

-although `entrymatcher` ships with extremely rapid queries and functionality for easily shifting(especailly on the bleeding edge compiles), has an unsuitable querying language that is not suited to our research aims.
-Also, despite the existence of neat and concise C++ code to build into a Max object, something more application
+Although `entrymatcher` ships with extremely rapid queries (especailly on the bleeding edge compiles), it's querying language is not suited to our research aims and preferences compositional aims.
+Also, despite the existence of neat and concise C++ code to build into a Max object it would not be frictionless to port this particular object to other environments.

 ### Max native `dict` object